KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 I implemented `loop` and `recur` incrementally, following the steps I've just listed.
 The implementation went hand in hand with supporting changes to the `env` mechanism - namely a rebind mechanism (called from `recur`) and storage of bindings and body forms for re-evaluation.
 I also refactored `EVAL` rather than duplicate the complex code in `let*` when writing `loop`, creating a helper function in the process.

 As per my usual approach, I concentrated on writing comprehensive error checking throughout rather than proceeding straight to a quick-and-dirty solution.
-Although this slowed down progress somewhat, the first full test code worked almost first time.
-Here is a fibonacci function based on `loop` and `recur`
+For example, `JKL` tests that the number of values defined by `loop` is the same as the number of expressions defined by `recur`.
+Although this error testing slowed down progress somewhat, the first proper test code worked first time.
+Here it is - a fibonacci function based on `loop` and `recur`:
 ```
 (def! fib
    (fn* (n)